deepshiksharma/rPPG-Toolbox/README.md

   |   |   |   |-- vid.avi
   |   |   |   |-- ground_truth.txt
 ```
+*IMP NOTE: Keep atleast 3 videos in the test directory, otherwise there will be an error while generating Bland-Altman plots.*

-*NOTE: Dataset splits are meant to be configured from the yaml config file; need not be manually split as shown above.
-Adjust dataset directory and the yaml configuration file as required.* <br>
+NOTE: Dataset splits are meant to be configured from the yaml config file; need not be manually split as shown above.
+Adjust dataset directory and the yaml configuration file as required. <br>
 Refer to [📁 Datasets](#file_folder-datasets) for directory structures of other configs and datasets.

 `DO_PREPROCESS: True` for the default config.